farhahdin1997/foodPitVersion3/README.md

 #USER STORY
 ```
 As a user
-I want to be able to search recipes
+I WANT to be able to search recipes
-I want to be able to view youtube videos too
+I WANT to be able to view youtube videos too
-So i can have multiple ways of following a recipe
+SO I CAN have multiple ways of following a recipe
-I want it to be also responsive
+I WANT it to be also responsive
-So that i can view easily on my mobile
+SO THAT i can view easily on my mobile

 ```